mwanji/humpty/README.md

 Run the following from the project's root directory: `mvn humpty:digest`.

-This will create  a fingerprinted file for each bundle in `src/main/resources/META-INF/resources`, such as `example-humpty586985585.js`.
+Digesting creates a fingerprinted file for each bundle, such as `example-humpty586985585.js`, which is written to the build directory (`src/main/resources/META-INF/resources` by default).
 The fingerprint will change when the bundle's content changes, so the file can be served with far-future HTTP caching headers.

 This also creates a `humpty-digest.toml` file that indicates that the application is in production mode.
 To return to development mode, delete the file.
 In practice, this file might only exist on the source control branch from which you deploy.